hyperledger-archives/fabric/docs/API/CoreAPI.md

 }
 ```

 The response to a chaincode deployment request will contain a `status` element confirming successful completion of the request.
-The response will likewise contain the generated chaincode hash which must be used in subsequent invocation and query requests sent to this chaincode.
+The response to a successful deployment request will likewise contain the generated chaincode hash which must be used in subsequent invocation and query requests sent to this chaincode.

 Chaincode Deployment Response: